CodySchaaf/Blog-Archive/_posts/2015-09-14-angular-form-errors.markdown

 of broadcast because the submit button will be nested inside the form and emit propagates up the scope.

 This works because of Angular's awesome form handling.
 As long as you attach the appropriate ng-modal validating directives to your inputs, this will be able to tell if the form is valid.
 This is because a form is only valid if all of the children ng-models are valid.
-So by adding ng-required to all fields, the form will only be valid if all fields are answered and thus this will only submit if all fields are answered.
+So--for example--by adding ng-required to all fields, the form will only be valid if all fields are answered and thus this will only submit if all fields are answered.

 <div data-toggle></div>
 <div data-toggle-TS-JS>